-Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core)
+Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core)

 - 4.6.a.
-Residents must demonstrate knowledge of those areas appropriate for an internal medicine and pediatrics specialist, specifically: (Core) - 4.6.a.1. the broad spectrum of clinical disorders seen in the practices of general internal medicine and pediatrics; and, (Core)

-4.6.a.2. the core content of general internal medicine and pediatrics, including the subspecialties and relevant specialties outside of internal medicine and pediatrics.
-(Core) 4.6.b.
-Residents must demonstrate sufficient knowledge: 4.6.b.1. to evaluate patients with an undiagnosed and undifferentiated presentation; (Core) 4.6.b.2. to treat medical conditions common to children and adults; (Core) 4.6.b.3. to provide preventive care; (Core) 4.6.b.4. to interpret clinical tests and images commonly used by general internists and pediatricians; $^{(\text{Core})}$ 4.6.b.5. to recognize and provide initial management of emergency medical problems; (Core) 4.6.b.6. of pharmacotherapy; and, (Core) 4.6.b.7. to appropriately use and perform diagnostic and therapeutic procedures.
-(Core) 4.6.c.
-Residents must demonstrate sufficient knowledge of the basic and clinically supportive sciences appropriate to internal medicine and pediatrics.
-(Core) 4.6.d.
-Residents must demonstrate an understanding of the indications and contraindications for, and complications of the following pediatric procedures: (Core) 4.6.d.1. arterial line placement; (Core) 4.6.d.2. arterial puncture; (Core) 4.6.d.3. chest tube placement; (Core) 4.6.d.4. circumcision; (Core) 4.6.d.5. endotracheal intubation of non-neonates; and, (Core) 4.6.d.6. thoracentesis.
-(Core) 4.6.e.
-Residents should receive real and/or simulated training when these procedures are important for a resident's post-residency career.
-(Detail)
+Residents must demonstrate knowledge of those areas appropriate for an internal medicine and pediatrics specialist, specifically: ^(Core) - 4.6.a.1. the broad spectrum of clinical disorders seen in the practices of general internal medicine and pediatrics; and, ^(Core) - 4.6.a.2. the core content of general internal medicine and pediatrics, including the subspecialties and relevant specialties outside of internal medicine and pediatrics. ^(Core) - 4.6.b.
+Residents must demonstrate sufficient knowledge in the: - 4.6.b.1. evaluation of patients with an undiagnosed and undifferentiated presentation; (Core) - 4.6.b.2. pharmacotherapeutic and non-pharmacotherapeutic treatment of the broad spectrum of medical conditions and clinical disorders managed by internists and pediatricians; ^(Core) - 4.6.b.3. provision of preventive care; ^(Core) - 4.6.b.4. interpretation of clinical tests and images commonly used by internists and pediatricians; and, ^(Core) - 4.6.b.5. recognition and initial management of urgent medical problems.
+(Core) - 4.6.c.
+Residents must demonstrate knowledge of the basic and clinically supportive sciences appropriate to internal medicine and pediatrics. ^(Core) - 4.6.d.
+Residents must demonstrate knowledge of central principles that drive exceptional health outcomes; high-value, patient-centered care; continuous quality improvement; and equitable service delivery. ^(Core) - 4.6.e.
+Residents must demonstrate knowledge of the full spectrum of inpatient and outpatient care of well and sick infants, children, and adolescents through the transition to adult care, in addition to diagnosis and management of common presentations, to include but not limited to knowledge of the: (Core) - 4.6.e.1. indications and contraindications for, and complications of procedures; (Core)